 Like traditional types of data analysis, here, the algorithm discovers data through a process of trial and error and then decides what action results in higher rewards.
 Three major components make up reinforcement learning: the agent, the environment, and the actions.
 The agent is the learner or decision-maker, the environment includes everything that the agent interacts with, and the actions are what the agent does.

-Reinforcement learning occurs when the agent chooses actions that maximize the expected reward over a given time.
+Reinforcement learning happens when the agent chooses actions that maximize the expected reward over a given time.
 This is easiest to achieve when the agent is working within a sound policy framework.

 Now let’s see why Machine Learning is such a vital concept today.